 What's it like working in the sector?

-- opportunities to further your interest in science through academic research or an industrial R&D role.
+- the opportunity to complete academic research or undertake an industrial R&D role

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.